scperkins/EJEHardenberg.github.io/public/writing/political/gamer-gate.md

 people is one of disgust, contempt, or all around "what the hell is wrong with you?".
 The reason for that is because 4chan is, lovingly known, as "the asshole of the internet".
 They get blamed for a lot of stuff.
 Sometimes rightly, sometimes incorrectly.
-The people who accuse 4chan of this are only thinking of the imageboard known as /b/.
+The people who accuse 4chan of this are only thinking of the imageboard known as /b/ 90% of the time.

 /b/ Is the random board.
 It literally can have posts about anything.
 It is the wildest, most rediculous, and most offensive board it can be, simply because it